 Look at the development of strategies to improve personal care and health.
 Discuss what employers might be looking for in potential employees.
 Talk about the foundations of health.

 Best Foot Forward

 Boost life skills.
 Improve workplace assertiveness, time management, and organization while increasing confidence and self esteem.
 Lead to personal and professional development by understanding the benefits of having a positive attitude.

 Implicit Career Search

-The Implicit Career Search (ICS), developed by Steve Miller, at Life'sWork is a 4-day workshop designed to help you decide what you would like the purpose of your work to be and developing your plan from there.
+The Implicit Career Search (ICS), developed by Steve Miller, at Life'sWork is a four-day workshop designed to help you decide what you would like the purpose of your work to be and develop your plan from there.
 Over 95% of participants complete realistic, attainable career plans by the end of the process.
 The success of ICS Workshop is due, in large part, to clients being encouraged to participate in the workshop at the level that they find to be most effective and enjoyable for them.

-Providing a complete overview of the Workplace Hazardous Materials Information System and the exam in a group setting.
+Obtain a complete overview of the Workplace Hazardous Materials Information System and the exam in a group setting.